News

 Increased collaboration between universities and research institutes results in a new course, the first of its kind in Iceland.

-For some time now, five universities have been collaborating with the Íslands Innovation Center and Matís and are offering the first course of its kind in Iceland.
-The course is called "Eco-Innovation of Foods" and students from different fields of study and different universities are brought together and guided through all the aspects involved in the process, from forming a profitable product idea to developing a fully-fledged ecological product and bringing it to national and international markets. markets.
+Five universities have been collaborating with the Iceland Innovation Center and Matís for some time now and are offering the first courses of their kind in Iceland.
+The course is called "Eco-friendly food innovation" and brings students from different fields of study and different universities together and guides them through all the aspects of the process from shaping a cost-effective product idea to developing a fully-fledged eco-friendly product and bringing it to domestic and foreign market.

 Innovation is talked about as a promising and effective opportunity to create growth and profits, both within individual companies and whole economies.
 There is every reason to educate and train Icelandic university students in the innovation processes that promote the creation, marketing and sale of new product ideas.
 The University of Iceland, the University of Akureyri, the Agricultural University, the Academy of the Arts and the University of Hólar have therefore joined forces in collaboration with the Iceland Innovation Center and Matís and offer courses where students create new product ideas and develop sophisticated and marketable products in collaboration with the business community. and students from other specialties and schools so that expertise from different sources is utilized in the overall process.
 Success in product development is based, among other things, on such collaboration and collaboration between parties with different professional knowledge and experience, and the sustainable use of resources and the impact of production, processing and distribution methods on the environment have also begun to have a major impact on food industry innovation.